tomlurge/converTor/docs/data.md

-  TODO  most of the times only the flattend version is shown
-          only relay and bridge document show both flattened and jagged versions
+    TODO  most JSON examples below only show the flattend version only relay and bridge document show both flattened and jagged versions in the end only the jagged versions were implemented flattened versions might be added at a later time

+          during development the Avro schemata superseded these JSON sketches the Avro schemata are authoritative
+          the sketches below need some updates
+          besides they have the following problems
               no defaults
               no mandatory/optional
               not always a reference to the metrics-lib method remove all ..Entry
+          so use them with caution, regard them as "illustrative"

 # data

-The aim is to load as much raw data as possible into the analytics server.
-The data should be structured to be easily queryable and aggregateable.
-Pre-aggregated versions for common usecases may be added.
+Following are a few notes about CollecTor data and examples descriptors of each type and sketches of the corresponding JSON serialization.

 ## size
-- the server has to ingest all the raw data that collecTor aggregates
-- maybe there's even more in other places?
-- collecTor data for 09/2015 is 1 GB compressed, 24 GB uncompressed
+- collecTor data from 2007 until summer 2016 is about 300 GB compressed and 1 TB
-- 24 GB x 12 months x 10 years = 2.880 GB of uncompressed.
-  This is exaggerated, since we only have data since 2007 (8 years) and earlier years contain less data.
-So we are on the save side here.
-  2.800 GB do fit on our 2 x 2 TB HDDs = 4.000 GB.
-  Since either HBase or Parquet will compress data, the whole dataset should fit snuggly on one HDD, leaving the second 2 TB HDD available for user data.
-The sceond 240 GB SSD stays completely at the disposal of Hadoop to speed up operations.
+uncompressed
+- the same data converted to Parquet is about 3x as much, JSON 7x as much.

 ## structure

 ### types